2021 Best Communication & Media Studies Colleges for Non-Traditional Students in New Hampshire

 When you have some time, check it out - you may want to bookmark the link so you don't forget it.

-Featured Communication & Media Studies Programs
+Best Communication & Media Studies Schools for Non-Traditional Students

 University of New Hampshire - Main Campus tops the 2021 list of our schools in New Hampshire that are best for non-traditional communication & media studies students.
-UNH is a fairly large public school located in the suburb of Durham.
+UNH is a fairly large public school located in the small suburb of Durham.
 UNH not only placed well in our non-traditional rankings.
 It is also #2 on our Best Colleges for Communication & Media Studies in New Hampshire list.

-The student loan default rate at UNH is lower than is typical, just 1.0% of students default in three years.
-There are approximately 3,625 students at UNH that take at least one class online.
+The school has a low student loan default rate of 1.0%.
+Approximately 3,625 students take at least one class online at UNH.
 1,355 students are part time.

 Plymouth State University comes in at #2 in this year's ranking.
-Located in the town of Plymouth, Plymouth State is a public college with a small student population.
+Located in the remote town of Plymouth, Plymouth State is a public college with a small student population.
 As a testament to the quality of education offered at Plymouth State, the school also landed the #5 rank in our Best Colleges for Communication & Media Studies in New Hampshire ranking.

-The school has a low student loan default rate of 1.8%.
+The student loan default rate at Plymouth State is lower than is typical, just 1.8% of students default in three years.
 Approximately 2,045 students take at least one class online at Plymouth State.
-There are roughly 479 part time students in attendance at Plymouth State.
+479 of Plymouth State students are attending part time.

 Keene State College landed the #3 spot in our 2021 best communication & media studies schools for non-traditional students.
-Located in the distant town of Keene, Keene State is a public school with a small student population.
+Located in the town of Keene, Keene State is a public college with a small student population.
 Keene State not only placed well in our non-traditional rankings.
 It is also #4 on our Best Colleges for Communication & Media Studies in New Hampshire list.

 Non-Traditional Student Rankings in Majors Related to Communications